Nature is not always nice... And that's why I do this work

 “Thinking about benefits alongside risks does not just help to tackle excessive risk aversion.
 It can improve the way staff deliver programmes, it can help to give visits and activities a clearer purpose, and it can enable the goals to be communicated more effectively” (p.
 19).

 Conducing a Risk Benefit Assessment in advance of/during delivering a program is an extremely useful tool for ensuring safety alongside truly meaningful learning experiences.
-Feel free to use these downloadable Risk Benefit Assessment Templates (PDF Version) (Word Version) for a bit of guidance.
+Feel free to use these downloadable Risk Benefit Assessment Templates (PDF and Word Versions) for a bit of guidance.

 I think this is all summed up quite well by what the mother of the boy who received the bee sting in his final day said to me (thankfully) afterwards: "It's ok, he knows it's a part of nature."